The Synagogue

 In 1968, ownership was taken over by the state and later by the city.
 Completely renovated about 20 years ago, it is today jointly run by the Széchenyi István University and the Municipal Art Museum.
 In addition to the educational activities of the University’s Faculty of Arts, it hosts outstanding public cultural events and the Vasilescu Fine Arts Collection.

-Even so, a part of the synagogue building is still used as a prayer room, where the Jewish community of Győr practices its faith.
-Most recently, the Jewish community and the city celebrated the 150th anniversary of the inauguration of the former Neolog synagogue in a dignified style.
+Even so, a part of the Synagogue building is still used as a prayer room, where the Jewish community of Győr practices its faith.
+Most recently, the Jewish community and the city celebrated the 150th anniversary of the inauguration of the former Neolog Synagogue in a dignified style.

 Jewish cemetery in Győr-Sziget